 Adolphe Sax, a Belgian instrument maker and inventor, invented the saxophone in 1846.
 Sax's concept was to merge the strength of brass instruments with the flexibility and swiftness achievable on woodwind instruments.
 His target was to use them in marching and military bands.
 He created a cone-shaped brass body to increase its volume, incorporated keys that provided the same skill as a flute and utilised a mouthpiece and reed configuration similar to a clarinet.

 The saxophone, originally designed by its creator in seven different sizes, ranges from the high sopranino to the prominent contrabass saxophone.
 While all sizes were used in various musical styles, the four most popular were the soprano, alto, tenor, and baritone, which are still widely produced today.
-These saxophones are commonly found in jazz and concert bands and chamber ensembles like saxophone quartets and are occasionally seen in orchestras.
+These saxophones are commonly found in jazz and concert bands and chamber music like saxophone quartets and are occasionally seen in orchestras.

 The Structure of the Saxophone